 The proper treatment and disposal of wastewater is important to the health and well being of the citizens of Monroe County.
 While many variations and "experimental" systems exist and can be found within the County and State, this Department is only allowing septic systems, approved by the State Department of Health, which utilize some type of cleansing medium such as a “spec 23 sand’.
-Two systems available and have been installed extensively within the County have been the mound septic system and the Presby septic system.
-The following is a brief description of these two types of on-site sewage disposal systems i.e. septic systems.
+Two systems that are available and have been installed extensively within the County have been the mound septic system and the Presby septic system.
+The following is a brief description of these two types of septic systems.

 Elevated Sand Mound System